HMAS Coolebar: War service

 With the outbreak of World War 2, a need for minesweepers by the Royal Australian Navy, led to the requisition of over 30 civilian vessels, with Coolebar commissioned as HMAS Coolebar on 18 December 1939, under the command of Lieutenant Commander Peter M MacIntosh, RANR(S).
 Based out of Sydney, she largely served with Minesweeping Group 50, until she was paid-off on 18 February 1943.

 The January 1943 loss of HMAS Patricia Cam in the Wessel Islands, led to a need for Coolebar to be recommissioned, and on 1 July 1943 she was brought back to naval service.
 Reclassified as a stores carrier under the command of Lieutenant Kenneth O Shatwell, RANVR, she sailed for Darwin, arriving in August.

-While in Darwin, she served as a tender vessel to the shore base HMAS Melville.
-While in Darwin, she assisted HMAML 814 during preparations for the ill-fated Operation Bulldozer.
+While in Darwin, she served as a tender vessel to the shore base HMAS Melville, and assisted HMAML 814 during preparations for the ill-fated Operation Bulldozer.
 A clandestine attempt to land Services Reconnaissance Department and Z Special Unit forces into Japanese occupied Timor.
 Her service in Darwin saw her awarded the Battle Honour "Darwin 1942-43" following a review of Australian Battle Honours in 2010.

 During 1944 and 1945 she ferried supplies between Darwin and Sydney, until being paid-off at war's end on 1 June 1945.